OregonDigital/oregondigital/README.md

 Easy as `./docker/test.sh`!
 Except....

 In order to test, you need `phantombin/phantomjs`.
+This can be built and copied automatically for you:

+    docker-compose -p ODTEST -f test-compose.yaml run phantomjs

-This will be built automatically when running the test script, but it's a VERY slow process.
+**BUT**: it's a VERY slow process.
 If you can find a 1.8.1 binary that works in Ubuntu 12.04, you'll be a lot better off.
-If not, the script should build it for you, but it can take a while.
+Once the binary is in `phantombin/phantomjs`, you should be fine moving forward.

+Other information:

-Want to focus tests?
+- Want to focus tests?
 Just pass in a path: `./docker/test.sh spec/models`.

-If you need to ensure your environment is pristine, use the `--destroy` flag, which will destroy and rebuild all containers.
+- If you need to ensure your environment is pristine, use the `--destroy` flag, which will destroy and rebuild all containers.

 Manual
 ---